Chemiculs/qengine/README.md

 I will say that at the moment, while this engine is interesting and powerful, it is not really currently much more effective than many other ( Virtualized ) obfuscation software(s) with VMProtect and Themida likely out-doing qengine in terms of protection of original code by a decent margin.

-qengine employ's it's own methods of mutation and polymorphism similar to other Obfuscation / Virtualization software(s), albeit much less aggressively and entirely optionally, currently only in very specific manners as well which could probably be constrained to a heuristic trait detection eventually.
+qengine employ's it's own methods of mutation and  similar to other Obfuscation / Virtualization software(s), albeit much less aggressively and entirely optionally, currently only in very specific manners as well which could probably be constrained to a heuristic trait detection eventually.

 This project does however, if it has the potential which i believe it may, this could end up becoming something capable of significantly polluting the software ecosystem for a good while - whether this ends up happening or not only time will tell.